Elamite language: Writing system

 Later, Elamite cuneiform, adapted from Akkadian cuneiform, was used from c.
-2500 to 331 BC.
+2500 BC on.
 Elamite cuneiform was largely a syllabary of some 130 glyphs at any one time and retained only a few logograms from Akkadian but, over time, the number of logograms increased.
 The complete corpus of Elamite cuneiform consists of about 20,000 tablets and fragments.
 The majority belong to the Achaemenid era, and contain primarily economic records.